CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 * receive reports of vulnerabilities in third party libraries they include in one or more of their products
 * receive fix bundles for third party libraries used in one or more of their products (where a fix bundle might resolve multiple vulnerabilities or add new features)

+Without belaboring the point, the above methods are similar to how CVE Numbering Authorities discern "independently fixable vulnerabilities" [@mitre2020cna].
-We note that SBOM[@manion2019sbom] seems well-placed to aid in that resolution process for the third party library scenarios.
+We also note that SBOM[@manion2019sbom] seems well-placed to aid in that resolution process for the third party library scenarios.

 ### Deployer Units of Work ###